michaelfranzl/vagrant_janus-rtpforward-plugin_demo/README.md

 This will run the following processes inside the virtual machine:

 * `janus-gateway` server with `janus-rtpforward-plugin` loaded
-* `http-server` serving the files of the [janus-rtpforward-plugin demo](https://github.com/michaelfranzl/janus-rtpforward-plugin/demo)
+* `http-server` serving the files of the [janus-rtpforward-plugin demo](https://github.com/michaelfranzl/janus-rtpforward-plugin/tree/master/demo)
-* A GStreamer pipeline reading from the RTP video stream forwarded by `janus-rtpforward-plugin` and displaying it as ASCII art directly in the terminal.
+* A GStreamer pipeline receiving the RTP video stream forwarded by `janus-rtpforward-plugin` and displaying it as ASCII art directly in the terminal.

+The video is originating from the web camera attached to your browser running in the host OS.
 Using a modern browser in your host OS:

 1. Go to http://localhost:8080
 2. Allow access to your media devices